Sam-Dragon/cloud/gcp/pub-sub.md

 - Event Ingestion, streaming analytics pipelines

 > Pull model
-- pulls the messages via HTTPS requests
+- Pulls the messages via HTTPS requests

 > Push model
-- push the messages to web hook endpoint registered using HTTPS post request
+- Push the messages to web hook endpoint registered using HTTPS post request

+# Topic
+- Medium via which data is transferred
+- Can be exported to big query or cloud storage

 # Snapshot
+- Point in time status of subscription not topic

+# Lite Topics
+- optimized **zonal** messaging service

+# Lite Subscriptions
+- optimized **zonal** subscriptions